 Once you’ve written your book, you would want to communicate with subscribers so you can build a business and share snippets, tips and tools from your book.
 For this, I use Aweber – a wonderful communication tool to chat with subscribers and let them know about new books and offerings.

 Resources for Audio Interviews

 If I’ve invited you for an interview, I love to create clean, clear sound and minimal editing.
 I require you to have a USB headset with microphone, preferably with noise-canceling.

 If you speak through your desktop computer speakers and microphone, we get a nasty echo and might hear the hum of the computer in the background.
 The echo renders the audio unusable.

 To put your interview in the best possible light, it makes sense to have the equipment for clear sound.

 Here are 2 great options:

-If you need more specific help for a unique challenge or question you have, go to my Support Page, write your question and I’ll be in touch to assist you to solve it.
+If you need more specific help for a unique challenge or question you have, go to my Work with me page, write your question and I’ll be in touch to assist you to solve it.